Seravo/docs/_posts/2017-03-26-restricting-access.md

 Remember to run `wp-restart-nginx` to make the new Nginx config file effective.

-> **Warning:** Do not activate HTTP Autnentication for the entire site.
+> **Warning:** Do not activate HTTP Authentication for the entire site.
 Otherwise you will render the `wp-test` test unusable, all automatic monitoring of your site will start to fail and Seravo's admins cannot access your site to check it and do upkeep anymore.

 ## Restricting access by IP address